tr-o/SwitchBot-Data-Logger-for-Google-Sheets/README.md

 ## Features

-- Fetches data from SwitchBot devices using the SwitchBot API
+- **SwitchBot API Integration**: Fetch data directly from your SwitchBot devices using the SwitchBot API, ensuring up-to-date and accurate information.
+- **Temperature and Humidity Logging**: Record essential data points such as temperature and humidity from your SwitchBot devices for analysis and tracking purposes.
-- Logs temperature, humidity, and battery (currently unavailable) information
+- **Battery Level Logging**: Monitor battery levels of your devices (currently unavailable) to ensure their uninterrupted operation.
-- Stores data in separate sheets within a Google Spreadsheet
-- Creates new sheets for devices when necessary
+- **Automatic Sheet Creation**: Automatically generate new sheets for each SwitchBot device, organizing your data in a clear and structured manner.
-- Appends data to existing sheets to maintain a historical record
+- **Historical Data Recording**: Append new data to existing sheets, maintaining a comprehensive historical record of your device's performance.
+- **Google Sheets Compatibility**: Conveniently store and access your logged data in Google Sheets, leveraging the power of Google Workspace.
+- **Customizable Data Logging**: Modify the script to fetch and log additional data points or to suit your specific requirements.

 ## Prerequisites